 How much does door ding repair cost in Upland, CA?

 PDR pricing for door dings depends on the size, depth, and number of dents, as well as the panel location and accessibility.
-Small shallow dings are typically on the lower end of the range; deeper or multiple dings across several panels are quoted accordingly.
-The most accurate way to get a price is to send photos — a technician at Dent Evo will assess your specific damage and respond with a real quote within minutes.
-Call (909) 921-1653 or submit photos at dentevo.com/get-estimate/.
+Small shallow dings start at 95; deeper or multiple dings across several panels are quoted accordingly.
+The most accurate way to get a price is to send photos — see our pricing page or submit photos for a free estimate.
+A technician responds within minutes.

 Can paintless dent repair fix door dings completely?

 Yes — for most standard door dings where the paint is intact, PDR can restore the panel completely.
 The result is a panel that is indistinguishable from undamaged.
-“Complete” is not an exaggeration for well-executed PDR on an appropriate candidate dent.
 If the paint has cracked or the dent profile includes a sharp crease, the outcome may be very good without being perfectly invisible — an honest assessment upfront will tell you what to expect.

 Does door ding repair show up on Carfax?